JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 2.1 and 2.2.md

   - OS detection is generally accurate but results should be taken with a grain of salt.
   - Works better on local networks compared to long-distance scans.

+#

+## Service Version Detection

+Service Version Detection:
+- Guesseds the service version running on open port.
+- Activate service version detection with `-sV` flag.

+#

+# Configuring and Executing Vulnerability Scans

+## Security baseline Scanning

+Security baseline Scanning provides a picture of current state of your security environment.
+- Understanding current state providdes realistic view of current level of risk facing the Org
+- Understanding the state of the Org's security provides us with measurement stick we can use to evaluate our progress.

+Use Baseline scans to identify the highest priorities for remediations.
+- Compare future scans to baseline to meawsure progress.

+#

+## Scan Configuration

+**Setting Up a New Scan:**
+- Click the "New Scan" button in Nessus.
+- Choose from a series of templates or select "advanced scan" for custom settings.
+- Enter basic information like the scan name (e.g., "Mike's Scan") and targets (e.g., IP addresses or network ranges).

+**Configuring Scan Scope:**
+- Enter system names, IP addresses, or network ranges in the targets box.
+- Option to upload a file with a list of systems from an asset management tool.

+**Organizing Scans:**
+- Create a series of scans based on data sensitivity (e.g., confidential, sensitive, highly sensitive).
+- Set different schedules for each system group.

+**Scheduling and Notifications:**
+- Configure the scan to run at specific intervals (e.g., daily).
+- Set up email notifications to receive scan reports.

+**Discovery Options:**
+- Configure network pings to determine if a system is alive.
+- Handle devices like printers and network systems that might react negatively to scans.

+**Port Scanning:**
+- Set specific network ports and protocols for scanning.
+- Default settings include commonly used ports, but custom ports can be configured.

+**Assessment Settings:**
+- Set scan sensitivity level (e.g., normal accuracy to balance false alarms and real vulnerabilities).
+- Option to override normal accuracy for more detailed reporting.

+**Advanced Settings:**
+- Enable safe checks to avoid disrupting systems in a production environment.
+- Adjust performance settings to stop scanning unresponsive hosts and slow down scans during network congestion.

+**Plugins Tab:**
+- Nessus uses plugins to perform vulnerability checks.
+- Customize the scan by enabling or disabling plugins based on the types of systems in the network (e.g., disable AIX, Cisco, Debian Linux plugins if not relevant).

+**Performance Optimization:**
+- Disabling irrelevant plugins improves scan performance by reducing scan time.
+- Create custom templates for reusable scan settings.

+#

+## Scan Perspective

+**Importance of Scan Perspective:**
+- The scanner’s location on the network relative to the systems being scanned is crucial.

+**Different Network Locations:**

+- **DMZ (Demilitarized Zone):**
+  - Scanner in the DMZ has unrestricted access to the web server.
+  - Provides the clearest picture of vulnerabilities as it bypasses the firewall.

+- **Internal Network:**
+  - Scanner’s traffic must pass through the firewall.
+  - Firewall may drop connection attempts and filter traffic, potentially missing some vulnerabilities.

+- **Internet:**
+  - Scanner’s traffic is subject to strict firewall rules for inbound traffic.
+  - Provides the attacker's view, showing vulnerabilities visible from outside.

+**Server-Based vs. Agent-Based Scans:**

+- **Server-Based Scans:**
+  - Scanner reaches out over the network to probe systems.

+- **Agent-Based Scans:**
+  - Security agent installed on each server probes deeply into configurations.
+  - Reports vulnerabilities back to the central management system.
+  - Some organizations avoid this due to increased complexity.

+**Credentialed Scanning:**
+- Scanner uses provided credentials to log onto remote systems.
+- Allows for deeper inspection without installing agents.
+- Important to use read-only accounts to avoid unintended changes.

+**Best Practices:**
+- Mix different perspectives in scanning to get a comprehensive view.
+- Use DMZ for detailed vulnerability insights.
+- Use internet perspective for understanding external threats.
+- Consider agent-based or credentialed scanning for deeper insights.

+#

+## Scanner Maintenance

+- Scan Engine Updates: Software updates to the scanner itself that fix bugs and add new features
+- Plugin Updates: Vuln feed updates that provide the scanner with information about current vulnerabilities.

+**Regular Updates:**
+- Vulnerability scanners require regular updates to maintain effectiveness.
+- There are two types of updates: scanner engine updates (infrequent) and vulnerability feed updates (frequent).

+**Configuring Updates in Nessus:**
+- Navigate to the settings option in Nessus to view and configure updates.
+- You can see the current version of the scan engine and the last update time for plugins.
+- Options to configure automatic updates for both the scan engine and plugins.
+- Update frequency can be set (e.g., daily) and an update server can be specified.

+**User Permissions:**
+- Managing user permissions on the scanner is crucial.
+- Configure user accounts and set permissions, such as read-only access or limiting scan capabilities.
+- Adjust permissions based on the specific needs of your environment.

+**Practical Example:**
+- The video demonstrates how to configure Nessus to automatically update itself daily.
+- Shows how to manage user permissions and configure user accounts in Nessus.

+#

+## Vulnerability Scanning Tools

+- Greenbone OpenVAS: Open source alternative to Nessus for people who does not have budget for commerical scanner.
+- Arachni: open source tool that performs web application security tests
+- Nikto: open source alternative

+Basically:
+- Neesus and OpenVAS: General purpose vulnerability scanners.
+- arachni and Nikto: Open Source web app vulnerability scanners.

+#

+## Passive Vulnerability Scanning

+###Active Scanning:

+- Probes systems for issues

+Active Scawnning Drawbacks:
+- Can be detected by admins
+- May accidentally exploit vulnerabilities
+- Will miss some vuln due to firewall settings, network segmentation, IPS deployments.

+### Passive Scanning

+- Observes network traffic

+Passive scanning supplements, rather than replaces active scanning.

+#

+# Exam Note:

+- Normally the frequency of scanning won't affect the cost of those scans.
+The organization has normally already made an investment in the scanning technology.
+- The operating system is not necessarily a major factor in deciding whether a device should be scanned.
+- Sales team requests are not a common source of requirements for developing a vulnerability management program.
+- The Nmap -sV flag performs scans with service version detection and version information.
+- Nmap requires root privileges to run OS detection.
+- There is no ICMP reply request.
+There is an ICMP echo reply that is used to test for connectivity issues.
+- Nmap scans a network to determine what hosts and services are running.
+- The filtered port state is the result of Nmap being unable to find out if a port is open or closed due to a filter or a port block.
+- On macOS, the Privacy & Security preferences can be set to allow applications to be downloaded from identified developers.
+- Zenmap is a GUI for nmap.
+- Snort is an intrusion detection and prevention system, not a vulnerability scanner.
+- The vulnerability scanner uses the feed to learn about new vulnerabilities, and those should be updated at least daily.
+- Placing the scanner on the screened subnet provides the most complete picture of vulnerabilities present on a public web server.
+- The plug-ins settings in vulnerability scanners should be modified to limit the tests performed by vulnerability scanners to only those that affect the installed OS.
+- Passive vulnerability scanners do not probe.
+They monitor the network and report on outdated OS and applications.
+- Nikto is a web vulnerability scanner and does not perform general purpose vulnerability scans.